+- a) f + g.

+- b) k g.

-a) f + g. b) k - g. c) j - f. d) k + f + j + g.
+- c) j f.

+- d) k + f + j + g.

-4. Assume that the marginal cost of producing socks is constant for all sock producers, and is equal to \$5 per pair.
+$\textbf{4.} \ \, \text{Assume that the marginal cost of producing socks is constant for all sock producers, and is equal to $5 per level of the producers of the sock producers of the sock producers of the sock producers.
+The producers of the sock pro$ pair.
 If government introduces a constant per-unit tax on socks, then which of the following statements is FALSE, given the after-tax equilibrium in the sock market?
 (Assume a downward-sloping demand curve for socks.)

-- a) Consumers are worse off as a result of the tax. - b) Spending on socks may either increase or decrease as a result of the tax. - c) Producers are worse off as a result of the tax. - d) This tax will result in a deadweight loss.
+- a) Consumers are worse off as a result of the tax. - b) Spending on socks may either increase or decrease as a result of the tax. - c) Producers are worse off as a result of the tax. - d) This tax will result in a deadweight loss. - 5.
+Refer to the supply and demand diagram below.

-If an subsidy of \$3 per unit is introduced in this market, the price that consumers pay will equal \\\\\ and the price that producers receive net of the subsidy will equal \\\\\.
+If an subsidy of \$3 per unit is introduced in this market, the price that consumers pay will equal and the price that producers receive net of the subsidy will equal .

-- a) \$2; \$5.

-- b) \$3; \$6.

-- c) \$4; \$7.

-- d) \$5; \$8.

-6. If a subsidy is introduced in a market, then which of the following statement is TRUE?
-Assume no externalities a) Consumer and producer surplus increase but social surplus decreases.

-- b) Consumer and producer surplus decrease but social surplus increases. - c) Consumer surplus, producer surplus, and social surplus all increase. - d) Consumer surplus, producer surplus, and social surplus all decrease a) \$10; \$4.
+- a) \$2; \$5. - b) \$3; \$6. - c) \$4; \$7. - d) \$5; \$8. - 6.
+If a subsidy is introduced in a market, then which of the following statement is TRUE?
+Assume no externalities - a) Consumer and producer surplus increase but social surplus decreases. - b) Consumer and producer surplus decrease but social surplus increases. - c) Consumer surplus, producer surplus, and social surplus all increase. - d) Consumer surplus, producer surplus, and social surplus all decrease